Topics on this page

 Remove an Azure account

 Removing an Azure account from the Workload Security console permanently removes the account from Workload Security but it does not affect the Azure account.
-Virtual machines with Deep Security Agents will continue to be protected, but will not receive security updates.
-If you later import these virtual machines from the same Azure account, the Deep Security Agents will download the latest security updates at the next scheduled update.
+Virtual machines with agents will continue to be protected, but will not receive security updates.
+If you later import these virtual machines from the same Azure account, the agents will download the latest security updates at the next scheduled update.

 - Go to the Computers page, right-click on the Microsoft Azure account in the navigation panel, and select Remove Cloud Account.